Nesaffelsteig/WhoAmI/README.md

 - 🌱 I’m currently learning HTML/CSS --> JS. --> React. --> Solidity.
 - 💞️ I’m looking to collaborate on any interesting projects.

-- 📫 You can reach me on twitter : @Nesaffelsteig
+- 📫 You can reach me on twitter : @nesaffelsteig